theMechanism/The-Social-Mechanism/README.md

 ##Use:

 When coupled with a cron job, this can be used to create a singular permanent social timeline of the given users.
-The regular structure of the database and the extendibility of the API provided by node.js make this a perfect foundation for a social-based web or mobile display.
-You will need to alter the private.js file to contain information relavent to your program.
+The regular structure of the database and the extendibility of the API provided by node.js make this a perfect foundation for a social-based web or mobile display of social network activities.
+You will need to alter the private.js file (serves as a config file) to contain information relavent to your program.
 Namely your Instragram API access token, an array of Twitter usernames and an array of Instagram user IDs.
 See the cron_jobs.txt and script.sh for ideas of how to keep your database up to date automatically (replacing paths as appropriate).
-These examples are from a centos Linux server.
+These examples are from a CentOS Linux server.

 ##Dependencies: